 The problem arises when Christians reject God's standard.
 They seek to set their own standard and deteriorate into legalism.
 The world sees the fanatical legalistic actions of Christians and rejects them and their message.
 Other Christians move to the extreme in grace and reject rules of conduct but depend on grace to cover it all.
 In either case the underlying presupposition undermines the goal of world evangelism.
 Ideas or underlying philosophies do make the difference.
 It is as true for the Christian as it is for the ungodly.

-Use the form below to sign up for the free sample lessons from this important and enlightening book.
+Click the link below and fill out the form to sign up for this important and enlightening course.

 Note: If you are printing out this course, some illustrations will require lots of black ink.
 Check the pages before printing if ink is an issue.